The Clapham Institute is Sweden’s leading Christian think tank. Our published material in English can be found under

-We see the same need today in Sweden – the arguably most secular-individualistic nation in the world.
+We see the same need today in Sweden – arguably the most secular-individualistic nation in the world.
 Not even William Wilberforce could impact his country all by himself, those who gathered needed each other.
 And their work goes on.
 In 2008, about seventy Christian leaders gathered in Parliament in Stockholm to found the Clapham Institute, under then-director Tuve Skånberg, MP and member of the Standing Committee of the Constitution.

 The Institute has since then published almost one article per week in national, local and Christian press.
 We have published books, and regularly hold seminars at Sweden’s most well-known political hotspots.
-Our production and different resources in text, lectures and films can be found in Swedish here at our website claphaminstitutet.se.
+Our production and different resources in text, lectures and films can be found in Swedish here at our website.

 In 2016, experienced public debater, author and Christian apologist Per Ewert took over as director at the institute.
 Since then, Clapham has also begun publishing research reports.
 One critical analysis on the Oregon model for physician-assisted suicide; one report on the strong basis for religion and confession in school, based on international law and Swedish legislation, and how this has been inadequately interpreted by state and local bureaucracy; and one report on the content of Stockholm Pride, and its consequences for public health.
 An English abstract of this report can be found here.
 In 2020, we plan for two reports: one on secular intolerance in Swedish public schools, and one on the deteriorated relationship between Swedish Christian denominations and Israel.

 There have most certainly been times and cultures that have been more positive towards Christianity than 21st century Sweden, but this makes it all the more important with a living, devout organization that takes up the calling to proclaim truth and the kingdom of God.
 These factors have changed nations before.
 We believe it could happen again.

 For those within the EU who wish to support our work, our bank information is: